pydata/xarray/doc/user-guide/data-structures.rst

 are inherited must be aligned with any direct decendent node's existing dimension or index.
 This allows decendents to use dimensions defined in ancestor nodes, without duplicating that information.
-But as a consequence, if a dimension dimension-name is defined in on a node and that same dimension-name exists in one of its ancestors, they must align (have the same index and size).
+But as a consequence, if a dimension-name is defined in on a node and that same dimension-name exists in one of its ancestors, they must align (have the same index and size).